Khaled97Otour/Neural-Network-to-detect-autism/README.md

 - Keras >= 2
 - TensorFlow >= 1.15 (or other backend, not tested, TensorFlow is needed by Keras)

-After build my dataset I have to create my model which was done by two steps.
+After building my dataset I have to create my model which was done by two steps.

 # First I build two CNN lightweight model (mobile_net and squeezenet):